 - 1. Sleep.
-Get the right amount.
+Get the Right Amount.
 Most depressed people report problems with sleep.
 Depression, insomnia and anxiety combined are danger signals that, unchecked, can be precursors to suicidal behavior.
 I need about 7 hours of sleep a night.
 If I find myself sleeping less, closer to 5 or less a night, this is usually an indication that stress is interfering with my sleep.
 I cut back on caffeine and don't read electronics close to bedtime.
 If this does not work, I consult with my psychiatrist and use medication to ensure sleep. - 2.
 Exercise.
 Due to an injury, in all three of my depressive episodes I was unable to run.
-Now I find an alternate exercise, if injured.
+Now I find an alternate exercise if injured.
 150 minutes of brisk walking per week can reduce-and sometimes eliminate-depression according to research done by Dr. Madhukar Trivedi of UT Southwestern.
 For more information on exercise and brain function read Spark by John Ratey. - 3.
-Medication: Be aware the Impact of Alcohol/Drugs and take medication if prescribed.
-Not everyone needs medication for mental health, but everyone needs to understand the impact of alcohol and drugs on brain function.
-Alcohol is a depressant and impacts brain hormone dopamine.
+Nutrition.
+I define nutrition as all things taken into the body: food, medication, liquid and light. - a.
+Food: I try to eat a balanced diet with lots of green leafy vegetables and fruits and lean protein.
+My biggest indicator of a depressive episode is rapid, unintentional weight loss.
+A rapid weight loss or gain can be a symptom of depression. - b.
+Medication: I take an antidepressant on a daily basis.
+Many people stop their medication as soon as their brains stabilize, only to see their depression reemerge.
+I did this in 2005.
+I relapsed and learned the hard way that a small bit of prevention ensures health.
+Medication (combined with the other actions on this list) creates a preventative buffer against a potentially deadly level of depression. - c.
+Liquid: Not everyone needs medication for mental health, but everyone needs to understand the impact of alcohol and drugs on brain function.
+Alcohol is a depressant and impacts the brain hormone dopamine.
 Dopamine controls our ability to experience pleasure.
 When drinking, alcohol increases dopamine, hence the reason we feel good after a few drinks.
 Once drinking stops, dopamine levels drop at an escalated rate, leaving a person in a dopamine-deprived state.
-If you have a tendency to be depressed, alcohol or illegal drugs only compounds the impact of depression.
+If you have a tendency to be depressed, alcohol or illegal drugs only compounds the impact of depression. - d.
+Light: Seasonal Affect Disorder SAD (caused by lack of sunlight and a Vitamin D deficiency) played a part in my depression.
+Three of my depressive episodes began in January and peaked in the spring.
+I try to get 15 minutes of unprotected sunlight every day.
+SAD lamps and visors can be purchased for gray environments.
+Supplements can help with Vitamin D, but make sure to check with your physician to make sure you actually have a deficiency.
+Excess vitamins can sometimes lead to other unanticipated problems.